product photos

 4. Textures – Textures in your images can help to emphasize the style of your shop.
 For example, if your brand is industrial, adding brick surfaces and rusted metal would amplify this feeling.

 5. Assortment – Do your items make sense to be styled and marketed together?
 Consider your Etsy shop to be a physical store.
 What kind of decorations would you put on the shelves?
 You may use these concepts in your product photography.
 For example, if you offer geometric planters and air plants, you might exhibit one of your plants snuggled within a planter.
-Creating a deliberate shop assortment can help you decrease the amount of photos you shoot while also allowing you to cross-promote.
+Creating a deliberate shop assortment can help you decrease the amount of product photos you shoot while also allowing you to cross-promote.
 (Remember to provide a link to the other item in the listing.)

 Use Props